 Projecting misstatements

 ISA 530.14 requires the auditor to project misstatements found in the sample to the full population.
-This is essential — a €5,000 error found in a sample of 30 items from a population of 3,000 items represents a projected misstatement of approximately €500,000, not €5,000.
+This is the step firms most often fail to document properly.
+A €5,000 error found in a sample of 30 items from a population of 3,000 items represents a projected misstatement of approximately €500,000, not €5,000.

-The projected misstatement plus any anomalous misstatement is the auditor's best estimate of the total misstatement in the population.
-This is compared to the tolerable misstatement.
-If it exceeds tolerable misstatement, the sample does not support the conclusion that the population is not materially misstated.
+The projected misstatement plus any anomalous misstatement is the auditor’s best estimate of the total misstatement in the population.
+It is compared to TM.
+If it exceeds TM, the sample does not support the conclusion that the population is not materially misstated.

 Overall evaluation

 ISA 530.15 requires the auditor to evaluate whether audit sampling has provided a reasonable basis for conclusions about the population.
-If not, the auditor may request management to investigate the misstatements and make adjustments, extend the sample, or perform alternative procedures.
+If not, the auditor may request management to investigate and correct the misstatements, or extend the sample through additional testing or alternative procedures.

 Netherlands.
 COS 530 follows ISA 530 closely.
-AFM inspections have identified common deficiencies including insufficient sample sizes for the assessed risk level, failure to project misstatements to the full population, and inadequate documentation of the rationale for the sample design and evaluation of results.
+AFM inspections have identified common deficiencies including insufficient sample sizes for the assessed risk level, failure to project misstatements to the full population, inadequate documentation of the rationale for sample design, and weak evaluation of results.

 Germany.
 IDW PS 530 adapts ISA 530.
 German practice has strong traditions in both statistical and non-statistical sampling.
 The WPK’s inspections focus on whether sample sizes are appropriate for the assessed risks and whether the evaluation of results is consistent with the methodology used.

 United Kingdom.
 ISA (UK) 530 is substantively aligned with ISA 530.
-The FRC's inspections have highlighted concerns about auditors using default sample sizes without adjusting for the specific circumstances, not projecting misstatements to the population, and not considering the implications of sampling results for the overall audit conclusion.
+The FRC’s inspections have highlighted concerns about auditors using default sample sizes without adjusting for the specific circumstances and not projecting misstatements to the population.
+Inspectors also flagged failures to consider the implications of sampling results for the overall audit conclusion.

 France.
 NEP 530 implements ISA 530.
 French practice uses sondages (sampling) extensively, with the commissaire aux comptes expected to document the methodology, sample design, selection, and evaluation in the dossier de travail.
 The H3C’s inspections examine whether sampling parameters are consistent with the risk assessment.